-This includes ‘healthy sugar’ too, such as honey, agave syrup, maple syrup, coconut sugar, xylitol and molasses.
+This includes ‘healthy sugar’ too, such as honey, maple syrup, or molasses.
 They may contain more nutrients than the refined white stuff, but unfortunately, sugar is sugar, and once it is in your body, it turns into what?
 You said it – sugar.
 Using stevia leaves is the best option, although some people don’t like the taste of it.

 Dried fruit may seem like a healthier snack option than cake.
 And indeed dried fruits have health benefits, but also many calories and sugar.
 I always felt a sense of smugness when I would be munching away at a packet of dried banana chips while my friend tucked into a cupcake.
 I would also feel a pang of jealousy, not gonna lie.
 However, dried fruit contain a lot of sugar.
 So watch up for portion size and don’t exaggerate with the quantity.
 If you give in to your cravings, have instead a piece of fresh fruit.
 It will help you to satisfy a sweet craving and is much healthier.